Base Classes

 Returns:

-Sampled values of shape (batch_size, num_features).
+Sampled values of shape (batch_size, num_features), optionally with collected leaf-parameter records.

 Raises: